kianenigma/awesome-psychedelics/README.md

 The psychedelic forefront has gotten quite cluttered in the last few years.

 - Targeted advertisements show it as the silver-bullet pill that is suddenly going to heal all your problems, boost creativity, productivity, athletic performance, and who knows, your face skin 🤯 🤥.
-- On the other hand, pseudoscientific healing and mystical rituals are being treated credulously, not taking into account that — with all due respect — of them lack *any* falsifiable and measurable evidence.
+- On the other hand, pseudoscientific healing and mystical rituals are being treated credulously, not taking into account that — with all due respect — most of them lack *any* falsifiable and measurable evidence.

-This list aim to serve as a *unbiased*, *evidence-based* resource about psychedelics and their potential benefits.
+This list aim to serve as a *unbiased*, *evidence-based* resource about psychedelics and their potential **benefits**.

 ## Elected Quotes
 > "Anyone who has's had one of those experiences, in a country where it is not legal to have them, he's stuck in this position where something really precious and really giving, a great gift to you, is not understood by the culture at large and furthermore puts you and other people at the risk of prosecution.